 Pope Drive Baptist has always been a mission-minded church and over the years we have sent many members out on short-term missions and a few as Southern Baptist Missionaries through the Southern Baptist Convention.
 We have sent people to the far corners of the world through our mission efforts.
 We also have always given generously to the Cooperative Program as well as the Saluda Baptist Association and local mission organizations.

 Pope Drive Baptist has endeavored to be a light in the community that we are situated in by having various outreaches and programs for adults and children.
 VBS is always a success, held each year in the summertime, reaching many children in the community.
-Currently our AWANA program, under the direction of Ray Pruitt, is reaching many in the area through the bus ministry that brings children to church each Wednesday night.
-Also, led by Ray, is our participation in Good News Clubs through Whitehall Elementary School.
-Many of our members give of their time each week working with the AWANA children and going to Whitehall to teach the children about Jesus.
+Weekly children’s ministry meets on Wednesday at 6:30 p.m.
+(3 years – 5th grade).
+We are also actively involved in Good News Clubs through Whitehall Elementary School.

 Over the years we have had an active youth ministry led my many fine young men.
-Currently our youth program is growing and sowing into the lives of many young people under the direction of R.J.
-Smith.
-R.J. is also establishing at this time a thriving college ministry here at the church.
-Our youth have gone on a few spiritual retreats and have had workdays at the church to help the church out.
+Currently our youth program is growing and sowing into the lives of many young people under the direction of Raymond DeHaven.
 PDBC is touching the children and youth in our community in a positive way with the message of Jesus Christ by these various programs.

 In the Fall of 2010, Pastor Mack Tester established Pope Drive as a home base for Covington Theological Seminary.
 The Seminary has touched hundreds of men and women, many earning their degrees in ministry through this program.
 This has been a blessing to the community and to Pope Drive.